Tree House: A Place for Families

 Explore our amenities, which include private rooms, cable and Internet, laundry facilities, a playroom for kids and much more.
 You can also learn more by taking a virtual tour or watching the video below about the Sinks, a family who stayed at Tree House while their son healed from a tragic accident.

-To schedule a stay at Tree House, call us at 253-403-8510.
-We are located in the historic Frances Apartments at the corner of 4th and I streets in Tacoma.
+If you have questions please contact Tree House at 253-403-8510.
+We are located in the historic Frances Apartments at the corner of 4th and I street in Tacoma.

 How Does Tree House Help Families?